mvolkmann/blog/src/prolog.md

 A core feature of Prolog is pattern matching search with backtracking, also referred to as "unification".
-This is the process of searching a set of facts and rules to find values that match a given ???.
+This is the process of searching a set of facts and rules (called a database) to find values that match a given predicate.
+Prolog is highly optimized to handle searching large databases.

 Prolog has many uses including artificial intelligence, abstract problem solving, symbolic equation solving, and more.